 I now have the privilege of discipling and shepherding the high school students regularly through co-teaching the Purity for Life classes with Mr. Happy Davis.
 I have been involved in the development of this curriculum for many years, and am honored to work directly with the students, getting to know them, and equipping them to apply God’s truth relevantly in their lives and culture.

 Brian and I have three beautiful daughters, Christina, Katie and Brigitte.
-Christina and Katie attended Judah from pre-school through high school.
-Christina is now a graduate student and soon getting married; Katie is a Junior at Olivet Nazarene University, and Brigitte is in junior high school at Judah.
+Christina lives in Milwaukee, WI with her husband, where she works as an accountant; Katie is a Senior at Olivet Nazarene University, and Brigitte is in junior high school at Judah.
 Most importantly, my heart rejoices as I see them love and follow Christ, and am grateful for the teachers and education they have received at Judah.
-We are active members of Windsor Road Christian Church in Champaign, where my husband serves as the Adult Ministries Pastor.
+We are active members of Windsor Road Christian Church in Champaign, where my husband serves as the Discipleship Pastor.
 In my free time I enjoy long walks, visits with friends, traveling with my family, and playing with our golden retriever, Simba.

 I grew up all over central Illinois before attending the University of Illinois in Biochemistry.
 After four years at the University of Wisconsin at Madison Medical School, I decided to leave with a Masters of Biomolecular Chemistry to pursue my love of education.
 I came back to the University of Illinois earning a PhD in Secondary and Continuing Education while getting endorsements in biology, chemistry, physics, general science, and mathematics along with a master online teacher certificate.
 At the University of Illinois I won an international exemplary course award for my instruction and published over 70 book chapters, research reports, conference papers, and scholarly articles, including a 2014 best paper award from the Association for Library and Information Science Education.